Terraform troubleshooting

 Ensure environment variables ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_SUBSCRIPTION_ID, and ARM_TENANT_ID are set correctly.

-Capturing Terraform Debug Logs
+Capturing Terraform debug logs

 • Example: Error context deadline exceeded when applying Terraform configurations

-• Why It Happens: Terraform operations may time out or fail without providing enough information about the root cause
+• Why it happens: Terraform operations may time out or fail without providing enough information about the root cause

 • Solution: Enable debug logging to get detailed information about the Terraform execution process, which will help to identify and troubleshoot the issue